acsummers/DahliaApp/README.md

 # DahliaApp
 A showcase of the application I created with Dahlia Lights.

+The application used computer vision to adjust lighting in the home.

+Users with Phillips Hue smart lights would calibrate by pointing their phone at furniture and objects around the room, while the lights flashed on and off.

+Then, various lighting 'scenes' would be constructed corresponding to different activities that the user might be doing.
+For example, a 'TV' scene might lower the lights the calibration found to impact the TV.

+The user could select between various scenes, as well as toggle settings such as brightness and color temperature manually.

 # Screenshots